 To clearly define this, you’ll need to create and target key demographic personas, for example:

-Your persona should include pain points, frustrations, and the desired outcome of your demographic concerning the product or service you hope people will connect with through your webinar.
+Your persona should include pain points, frustrations, and your demographic’s desired outcome concerning the product or service you hope people will connect with through your webinar.

 There are several different ways you can go about gathering this information: